 Students from all majors are encouraged to apply for work in the Research & Writing Center.
-The Research & Writing Center is a friendly learning community, and working as a consultant enhances writing, interpersonal communication, learning, and leadership skills, furthering the pursuit of personal and professional goals.
-Writing consultants receive internationally-recognized CRLA tutor certification and gain additional experience through project-based learning in areas such as technical writing, teaching, editing, social media management, and research.
+The Research & Writing Center is a friendly learning community.
+Working as a consultant enhances writing, interpersonal communication, learning, and leadership skills.
+Writing consultants receive internationally-recognized CRLA tutor certification and gain additional experience through project-based learning in areas such as professional writing, teaching, research, and mentoring.

 Become a Writing Consultant

-The application deadline for Fall 2019 employment is Monday, August 5.
+The application deadline for writing consultant positions for Winter employment is Monday, November 1, 2021.

 Research consultants begin working as teaching assistants in the Library Instruction department, after which they work in the RWC, both at the front desk and with students requesting research help.
 Strong applicants demonstrate excellent communication skills, strong interpersonal and teaching skills, evidence of professionalism, and a commitment to ongoing learning.